Windsor

 SL1 0EH

 Unless it agrees there are good reasons not to do so, the Legal Ombudsman will expect you to allow us to consider and respond to your complaint in accordance with the procedure set out above in the first instance.
 You can refer your complaint up to 6 months after you have received our final written response to your complaint.
 You can also use the Ombudsman service if we have not resolved your complaint within 8 weeks of us receiving it.
-A complaint can be referred to the Legal Ombudsman up to six years from the date of the act or omission or up to 3 years after discovering a problem.
 The Ombudsman deals with service-related complaints; any conduct related complaints will be referred to the Council for Licensed Conveyancers.

 7. Alternative complaints bodies (such as ProMediate) exist which are competent to deal with complaints about legal services should both you and our Firm wish to use such a scheme.